 Eurail Global Pass

-The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for unlimited first-class travel for consecutive periods ranging from 15 days to three months.
-The pass is valid in the following 22 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain, Sweden and Switzerland.
-Keep in mind that if you choose, say, the 15-day option, you must travel for 15 consecutive days; if you skip a day because you want to linger a little longer in Paris, you'll lose that day of travel.
+The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for first-class train travel over periods ranging from 15 days to three months.
+The pass is valid in the following 24 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland and Turkey.